AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 The annotations are visible at the beginning of every source line, as a single character which synthesizes the coverage status of all the machine instructions generated for this line.
-The following table povides a uniform description of this synthesis for all the object level criteria:
+The following table provides a uniform description of this synthesis for all the object level criteria:

 .. tabularcolumns:: cl